-If you feel as if it is necessary, then it is worth waking your toddler up to see if they require any pain relief.
+If you feel as if it is necessary, it is worth waking your toddler up to see if they require any pain relief.

-Also – if you toddler regularly cries because they are in pain, then you should seek medical advice.
+Also – if your toddler regularly cries because they are in pain, you should seek medical advice.

-You could add in extra comfort by providing your toddler with a night light, or even a light projector with soothing music.
+You could add extra comfort by providing your toddler with a night light or even a light projector with soothing music.

 You should always check your toddler to ensure they are not sick if they are crying while asleep.

 If my son is sick during the night, it will always start with crying in his sleep!
 You get to know the cry too, so before I go and check in on him, I’ll grab a bowl, thermometer, and some medication too.

 Frequently Asked Questions

 What are night terrors in toddlers caused by?

 There are many triggers that could cause night terrors in toddlers.
 After going through tons of night terrors with my son, I have come to the conclusion that his night terrors are caused by sugar-packed treats towards the end of the day.
 Other triggers include watching something scary, sickness, and reactions to some foods.

 Can toddlers have bad dreams?

 Yes – toddlers can have bad dreams.
 The toddler stage is a time when their imagination really kicks in, and that can be the cause of some bad dreams.

 What is the difference between a night terror and a nightmare?

 The key differences between a night terror and a nightmare are that a nightmare will usually wake your toddler up, and your toddler’s eyes are usually closed during a nightmare.
 Night terrors are much more terrifying because they look as if they are awake.
 Their eyes are usually open during a night terror.
 During a night terror, your toddler will also move, and thrash around.
 They may even sleepwalk.

 So, why do toddlers cry in their sleep?
 One of the 5 reasons on this page is likely to be the cause.